Gardens venue hiring for Wedding photography or Commercial photography/filming.

 - You, the Hirer, or any other person directly or indirectly associated with you, indemnifies Campbell Rhododendron Gardens against any claims, losses—personal property being lost, stolen, damaged or destroyed—costs and expenses, personal injury, death or permanent disability, arising from your use of the Property.

 The entrance to the Gardens is in Bacchante Street, Blackheath.
-The car park area is available to light traffic only Applicants are reminded that the Gardens are a public space, open to pedestrians at all times.
+The car park area is available to light traffic only and Applicants are reminded that the Gardens are a public space, open to pedestrians at all times.
 Suitable parking is also available outside the main Entrance Gates, to the right.

 The vehicle Entrance Gates are opened to vehicles from 9:00am all year round, and are locked at 6:00pm daily in Summer, and 4:00pm in Winter.
 Adjustments to these times may be possible on request.

 The Gardens have a series of nature walks leading to the valley floor and the Lake, but without vehicle access.
 The Lookout affords a magnificent overview of the Gardens' valley.
 Check the Map for ideal locations for photography.

 April to May: dazzling autumn displays from deciduous trees followed by camellias.